 On the playing field of local search, giants like Yelp, Citysearch, and Yahoo Local battle each other for market share.
 Meanwhile, a software startup that manages the online listings of businesses large and small across nearly 50 Web properties, Yext is unknown to consumers.
 The company is on a tear, having more than tripled its business in 2012.
 The firm will finish 2013 with around 300 employees, up from 175 right now, its CEO projected.
 And its customer list is growing even faster.
 Yext finished 2012 servicing 100,000 businesses, up from 30,000 the prior year, and expects its subscriber rolls to top 1 million by the end of 2015.

 The Bronx is saying hello to Burlington Coat Factory.
-The New Jersey-based chain has signed on to open an outpost at 2543 Webster Ave., between East Fordham Road and 193rd Street, it confirmed following the announcement that Cookie's Kids Department Store in the same location would close in June.
+The New Jersey-based chain has signed on to open an outpost at 2543 Webster Ave., between East Fordham Road and 193rd Street, it confirmed following the announcement that Cookie's Kids Department Store in the same location would close in June than re-open at a new site later in 2013.
 Burlington, which currently operates six stores in New York City, plans to open the Webster Avenue outpost-its second in the borough-in the fall.
 The 500-store chain's entry into the Fordham neighborhood comes on the heels of the city's new push to revitalize the Bronx.
 Last week, New York City's Economic Development Corp. said it would be transforming the 1.5-mile stretch of Webster Avenue between Fordham Road and Gun Hill Road into a new cultural and shopping thoroughfare.
 The area, which is home to more than 100,000 residents and 7,000 Fordham University students, was rezoned in 2011 to allow for at least 430,000 square feet of new commercial development and 950 new residential units.

 Downtown Brooklyn has lured a new tenant.
 New York University is launching an interdisciplinary center to train budding game makers in the design, coding and artistic theory of the rapidly growing game industry.
 The center-known as the Media and Games Network is slated to open in the fall in a 40,000-square-foot space in an office building at 2 Metrotech Center.
 It will house programs ranging from a master's degree in game design to a doctorate in educational communications and technology.